mitranim/posterus/readme.md

 ### `fiber`

 Future-based coroutines.
-Replacement for async/await based on futures, with implicit ownership and cancelation of in-progress work.
-Seamlessly works with promises.
+Replacement for async functions, with implicit ownership and cancelation of in-progress work.
+Seamlessly work with promises.

 Must be imported from an optional module.